 • Dysfunctional stress circuits

 ‘Desensitisation’ is a numbed response to pleasure, especially to natural rewards, like food or bonding with others.
 It is usually the first addiction-related brain change porn users notice.
 They feel depressed, bored, flat and lacklustre.
-Reduced dopamine signalling and other changes leave the addict less sensitive to every day pleasure and ‘hungry’ for dopamine-raising activities and substances.
+Reduced dopamine signalling and other changes leave the heavy user less sensitive to every day pleasures and ‘hungry’ for dopamine-raising activities and substances.
 They need greater and greater stimulation to get a buzz.
 They may spend more time online, prolonging sessions through edging, watching when not masturbating, or searching for the perfect video to end with.
 But desensitisation can take the form of escalation to new genres, sometimes harder, stranger, even disturbing.
-Remember: shock, surprise and anxiety can jack up dopamine.
+Remember: shock, surprise and anxiety produce adrenaline jack up dopamine and increase sexual arousal.

 By contrast, the only thing that gets our attention and raises our spirits is the object of our desire, the addicting behaviour or substance of choice.
 This is because we have become very ‘sensitised’ to it.
-Sensitisation, or unconscious super-memory of pleasure that, when activated, triggers powerful cravings.
+Sensitisation triggers powerful cravings or unconscious super-memory of pleasure, ‘euphoric memory’, when activated.
 The cue-memory link is the brain that ‘wires together, fires together’ process in action.
 This conditioned Pavlovian memory makes the addiction more compelling than any other activity in the addict’s life.

 Rewired nerve connections cause the reward system to buzz in response to addiction-related cues or thoughts.
 Cocaine addicts might see sugar and think of cocaine.
 An alcoholic hears the clink of glasses or smells beer as he passes a pub and immediately wants to go in.